The future of VRM: partnering with CVE issuers.

 - Inviting vendors and researchers to pressure-test and refine the approach.

-Together we can make risk modeling clearer, faster, and more aligned to how vulnerabilities are actually exploited.
+Help us make risk modeling clearer, faster, and closer to how attackers reach real systems.

 Join us in shaping VRM 3.x